 I know it seems like a ridiculous question to ask.
+It’s not our first one.
 But ever since South Park called out the entity that is “Lorde” on her lack of background, Universal Studios PR still has yet to provide much.
 This has lead to fans and the curious-minded alike setting out to do their own research.
 Is Lorde a real person?
 The findings are slim, and for the most part, contracting.
 This article is not looking into Lorde’s age or even her place of both, no this Lorde conspiracy goes deeper.
 We’re not looking to answer the question of “Who is Lorde?”
 Instead, we are questioning her actual existence.
 Am I crazy to ask that?
 Crazy to ask, is Lorde really a person?

 Give me a few minutes of your time, and I think you’ll quickly see this whole “Lorde” phenomenon, goes deeper down the rabbit hole than you ever could have imagined…

 “Ella Marija Lani Yelich-O’Connor (born 7 November 1996), known professionally as Lorde (pronounced lord), is a New Zealand singer, songwriter, and record producer who holds both New Zealand and Croatian citizenship.
 Born in the Auckland suburb of Takapuna and raised in neighbouring Devonport, she became interested in performing as a child.
 In her early teens, she signed with Universal Music Group” – Wikipedia

 Wikipedia claims she was signed in her early teens.
 According to Pop Sugar, she was signed at 12, to be specific…Remember that.